EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Security Properties
 EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
 Using the terminology from {{SIGMA}}, EDHOC provides perfect forward secrecy, mutual authentication with aliveness, consistency, peer awareness, and identity protection.
 As described in {{SIGMA}}, peer awareness is provided to Party V, but not to Party U. EDHOC also inherits Key Compromise Impersonation (KCI) resistance from SIGMA-I.

 EDHOC with asymmetric authentication (signature, static DH) offers identity protection of Party U against active attacks and identity protection of Party V against passive attacks.
 The roles should be assigned to protect the most sensitive identity, typically that which is not possible to infer from routing information in the lower layers.
+EDHOC with symmetric authentication does not offer protection of the PSK identifier ID_PSK.
+Protection of PSK identifiers are posible but requires a four message protocol to achieve mutual authentication.

 Compared to {{SIGMA}}, EDHOC adds an explicit method type and expands the message authentication coverage to additional elements such as algorithms, application data, and previous messages.
 This protects against an attacker replaying messages or injecting messages from another session.